 - They can lead to exaggerated expectations

 Teams that run aggressive projects based on unrealistic or over-inflated timeframes can become easily disgruntled, or lose their motivation when the project does not run smoothly.
 The team can also lose morale if they feel they are being micro-managed.

 Any information that is not covered in the burnout chart should be addressed in a SCRUM meeting, so the team has a clear picture of how the project is going.

 How to Create and Use a Burndown Chart

 To effectively create and use a burndown chart, the team must first implement a task breakdown.
-This usually happens at the sprint planning meet.
+This usually happens at the sprint planning meeting.
 Each task identified in the breakdown should have an allotted amount of time designated to complete the task.
-Ideally 12 hours is the best amount of time.
+Ideally, 12 hours is the best amount of time.
 This can be broken down into two, six-hour days.

 Once the task breakdown has been completed, the team can then create and plot their burndown chart.
 If the team assumes that each task will be completed at the same rate as the rest of the tasks, then their ideas should reflect their steady progress.

 There are many Agile tools available with built-in burndown chart abilities.
 Some of these tools include Rally, RTC, Version One, and Mingle.
 If you do not have any of these programs, an Excel spreadsheet can be used to create a burndown chart.
 On the spreadsheet, input the sprint dates on the X-axis and the remaining efforts on the Y-axis.